 A graduate certificate is a post-bachelor's academic credential that provides focused knowledge and skills in a specific area of study.
 It's a shorter, more targeted program than a master's degree, typically requiring fewer courses and taking less time to complete.
 Graduate certificates are ideal for professionals who want to enhance their expertise, advance their careers, or explore a new field without the time or financial commitment of a full graduate program.

-The Charles Stewart Mott Department of Public Health currently offers three graduate certificates in public , which are entirely online and designed to provide foundational public health training.
-If you decide to pursue a master’s degree, all credits taken in the graduate certificate program apply.
+The Charles Stewart Mott Department of Public Health currently offers three entirely online graduate certificates in public health designed to provide foundational public health training.

 Yes.
 Due to CEPH requirements, we must ensure our students obtain the required MPH Foundational Competencies and concentration-specific competencies.
 As such, we require them to choose from our specified lists of electives.